weak-head/emacs.d/README.md

 git clone https://github.com/weak-head/emacs.d ~/.emacs.d
 ```

-I've remapped some of the commonly used keys for major modes.
-Most vital shortcuts could be found in the [which_key.el](packages/which_key.el).
+I've remapped some of the commonly used keys for the major modes.
+My most vital shortcuts could be found in the [which_key.el](packages/which-key.el).

 To have access to all the features and capabilities make sure to install the dependencies.

 ## Testing config using Docker